Greater Burlington YMCA

 Our Shrimp/Kipper/Inia, Perch, Perch Plus, and Parent Pike classes use the bond between caregiver and child to create a safe and welcoming environment.
 Classes focus on comfort, balance, and movement and are designed to allow the children to have fun in the water while caregivers guide them through skills such as bubble blowing, kicking, paddling, and jumping.
 Games and songs are used to create a fun atmosphere and help children feel comfortable in the pool.
 One adult must accompany each child in the water.
 Children that are not potty trained must wear a proper swim diaper.
 There is no swim lesson evaluation required; please register by age.
 All classes are 30 minutes long.

 For children from 6-18 months, this class introduces parents and their infants to the pool and allows beginning swimmers to progress from water adjustment to basic skills.
-Instruction helps parents work with their children and focuses upon creating a fun time for parents and children through water games, songs, and basic movements.
+Instruction helps caregivers work with their children and focuses upon creating a fun time for all through water games, songs, and basic movements.

 This class continues to provide the highest quality of early water experiences for children from 19-36 months.
 Children will work towards swimming independently with support from both the instructor and their caregiver while continuing to develop safety skills and early swimming skills through games, song, and playful instruction.